By Nils Reisen on 21.02.2020 | 6 minutes reading time

 We thought so, too.
 After all, anonymity seemed to be the sacred cow of employee surveys.
-But then we began to have doubts: Do anonymous surveys really result in valuable employee feedback?
-Is it used to implement improvements that benefit everyone at the company?
-Read on to find out what we did to the sacred cow.
+But then we began to have doubts: do anonymous surveys really result in valuable employee feedback?
+Is anonymity used to implement improvements that benefit everyone at the company?

-The anonymity of the employee feedback is not only ensured in almost all cases, it’s also strongly emphasized by users and providers.
-The argument goes something like this: Employees will only be open and honest if they don’t fear the negative consequences for speaking their mind.
+The anonymity of the employee providing feedback is not only ensured in almost all cases, but it’s also strongly emphasised by users and providers.
+The argument goes something like this: employees will only be open and honest if they don’t fear the negative consequences for speaking their minds.
 Anonymity eliminates this fear.

-Sounds logical?
+Logical?
 We thought so, too.
-Yet we quickly noticed that anonymity in employee surveys not only raise some very fundamental questions; it also creates more problems than it solves.
+Yet we quickly noticed that anonymity in employee surveys not only raises some very fundamental questions, but it also creates more problems than it solves.

 WikiLeaks or Wikipedia?

 We believed that employee surveys should be much more like Wikipedia.
 An open platform where everyone can contribute their knowledge and experience so that we can learn from each other and make progress together.
-Wouldn’t that be much more desirable than blind esteem of the sacred cow?
-So we took a closer look.
+Wouldn’t that be much more desirable than the blind esteem of the sacred cow?
+We took a closer look.

 Anonymous surveys are like a witch hunt